kingli6/webproject3/README.md

 ### To get started

+#### .Net API Backend

-#### After downloading the repo, in vscode terminal, while inside ../webproject3/College-API> folder, type: "dotnet restore"
+    After downloading the repo, in vscode terminal, while inside ../webproject3/College-API> folder, type: "dotnet restore"

     -dotnet restore						//to recreate system required files locally.
     -dotnet build						// to test if there are errors in the project.
     -dotnet run or -dotnet watch run 	//to start the api project

-#### To view all the backend api endpoints with swagger.
+#### To view all the backend api endpoints with Swagger.

     When the webpage pops up when you start the project, add "/swagger" to the end of the link.
     Ex: http://localhost:5223/swagger

+#### React Front-end

-#### React: Place yourself in ../Clients/react-app> folder, type: "npm install" (Obs; you need to have node installed prior to this.
+    Place yourself in ../Clients/react-app> folder, type: "npm install" (Obs; you need to have node installed prior to this.
 Check out a tutorial video on react to get all the prerequisites)

     -npm install 		// to install npm locally so you can start the project -npm start			// to start the project